 This check does NOT forward application metrics from StatsD servers to Datadog.
 It collects metrics about StatsD itself.

-The StatsD check is packaged with the Agent, so simply install the Agent on any servers that run StatsD.
+The StatsD check is included in the Datadog Agent package, so you don’t need to install anything else on any servers that run StatsD.

-conf.d directory.
-See the sample statsd.yaml for all available configuration options:
+conf.d/ folder at the root of your Agent’s configuration directory.
+See the sample statsd.d/conf.yaml for all available configuration options:

 init_config: instances: - host: localhost port: 8126 # or wherever your statsd listens